Kieler Nachrichten

-The Kieler Nachrichten (literally "Kiel News") or KN is the only German-language newspaper published in Kiel, Germany.
+The Kieler Nachrichten (literally "Kiel's News") or KN is the only German-language newspaper published in Kiel, Germany.
 It is published by "Kieler Zeitung Verlags und Druckerei KG-GmbH & Co.", a subdivision of Axel Springer AG which owns 24.5 percent of the company.
 The newspaper's office is located at Asmus-Bremer-Platz between Holstenstraße and the Kiel city hall.

 1935 illustration by Helmuth Ellgaard in the Kieler Neueste Nachrichten, to which the post-WWII paper is a successor.

 The KN was first published on 3 April 1946, with the permission of the British in occupied Germany after World War II.
 The newspaper later considered itself a successor to the Kieler Zeitung (founded 1864) and the Kieler Neueste Nachrichten (founded 1894).

-In Rötger Feldmann's comic Werner, the KN is known as the Kieler Nachtwächter ("Kiel Night Watchman").
+In Rötger Feldmann's comic Werner, the KN is known as the Kieler Nachtwächter ("Kiel's Night Watchman").